The Empire Strikes Back: Critical reassessment

 The Empire Strikes Back remains an enduringly popular piece of cinema.
 It is considered groundbreaking for its cliffhanger ending, influence on mainstream films, and special effects.
-For CNN, Brian Lowry wrote that without the "groundwork laid by one of the best sequels ever, [the Star Wars franchise] wouldn't be the force that it is now".
+Brian Lowry of CNN wrote that without the "groundwork laid by one of the best sequels ever, [the Star Wars franchise] wouldn't be the force that it is now".

 Despite the film's initial mixed reception, it has since been reevaluated by critics and fans and is now often considered the best film in the Star Wars series, and one of the greatest films ever made.
-The Hollywood Reporters entertainment industry-voted ranking in 2014 recognized it as the 32nd-best film of all time (behind Star Wars at #11), calling it a "Shakespearean tragedy" with a daringly dark ending that few films would replicate.
-Empire magazine named it the third-best film of all time, stating the modern cliché of sequels using a darker tone can be traced back to Empire.
-A 1997 retrospective review by Ebert praised the film as the best of the original trilogy, describing its ability to create a sense of wonder in the audience, using story-beats that are core to the concept of storytelling, and it is included in the 2003 film reference book 1001 Movies You Must See Before You Die.
-A 2014 vote by 250,000 Business Insider readers listed it as the greatest film ever made.
-The reveal that Vader is Luke's father continued to be seen as one of the greatest plot twists in cinema.
-Similarly, Han saying "I know" in response to Leia's love confession, is considered one of the most iconic scenes in the Star Wars films and one of the more famous lines of improvised dialogue in cinema.
+In 2014, members of the entertainment industry ranked Empire as the 32nd-best film of all time in a poll conducted by The Hollywood Reporter (Star Wars was #11).
+Empire magazine named it the third-best film of all time, stating that the modern cliché of sequels employing a darker tone can be traced back to Empire.
+A 1997 retrospective review by Roger Ebert declared the film the best of the original trilogy, praising the depth of its storytelling and its ability to create a sense of wonder in the audience.
+A vote by 250,000 Business Insider readers in 2014 listed it as the greatest film ever made; it is also included in the 2013 film reference book 1001 Movies You Must See Before You Die.
+The revelation that Vader is Luke's father continues to be seen as one of the greatest plot twists in cinema.
+Similarly, Han saying "I know" in response to Leia's love confession is considered one of the most iconic scenes in the Star Wars films and one of the more famous lines of improvised dialogue in cinema.